-- assess whether you need protection, support and redress (such as compensation if you have lost money)
+- Assess whether you need protection, support and redress (for example, compensation if you've lost money)

-- help you come to terms with what has happened and move towards recovery.
+- Help you come to terms with what's happened and move towards recovery

-Once the enquiry has happened, and the local authority knows what your wishes are, there are a number of things that could happen:
+Once the enquiry has happened, and the local authority knows what your wishes are, a number of things could happen:

 - There could be no further action.

-- Staff could be disciplined (for example if you had been abused or neglected by a care worker).
+- Staff could be disciplined.
+For example, if you've been abused or neglected by a care worker.